If you want to provide us with files set up the way YOU want, there are some things you need to keep in mind.

 Our Noritsu lab (like all similar machines) prints in the Adobe sRGB colourspace, so if you convert your files into this colourspace you will be on the path to the prints matching your monitor.

 On the subject of your monitor, have you calibrated it?
 There is more to it than just adjusting the brightness and colour balance.
 If you are using Adobe Photoshop, you should at least use the monitor gamma adjustment, which comes with Photoshop.
 If you want to do more, use a spectrophotometer like a Colorvision Spyder or Gretag Eye-One.
-You can hire a Spyder monitor calibration unit from us for $20/day if you wish.

 As regards file formats, we prefer .jpg files for printing, but we can accommodate .bmp, .tif and .psd among others.